Bar and Court Admissions

 Drew was named a 40 & Under National Star in 2019, is Martindale Hubbell AV peer-review rated, and Colorado Super Lawyers has named him a Rising Star for Class Actions/Mass Torts.

-- Representing a major North American resort owner and operator in multiple consumer class actions seeking refunds following the company's closure of its ski resorts during the COVID-19 global pandemic.
+- Representing a major North American resort owner and operator in multiple consumer class actions seeking refunds following the company's closure of its ski resorts during the COVID-19 pandemic.

 - Representing a major telecommunications company in an MDL involving 18 underlying consumer, securities, and derivative class actions that challenge the company's marketing and sales practices.